 Values in a column counted

-Note it is also possible to use $ in R to select a single column.
+It is also possible to use $ in R to select a single column.
 Now, as you can see in the image above, the function returns the count of all unique values in the given column (‘sex’ in our case) in descending order without any null values.
-By glancing at the above output see that there are more men than women in the dataset.
-In fact, the results show us that the vast majority are men.
+We see more men than women in the dataset by glancing at the above output.
+The results show us that the vast majority are men.

 r count number of occurrences in column